darsain/utilus/docs/flexgrid.md

 	columns: 12,
 	gutter: false,
 	spacing: 'around',  // ignored when no gutter
-	sizing: 'relative', // ignored when no gutter, and determined automatically
+	sizing: 'relative', // ignored when no gutter, and determined automatically by gutter unit
 	vspaced: false,
 	rtl: false
 }